brendancooley/tpsp/notes/m_star.md

 -----

 If we drop allocation stage altogether does this help?
 Just assume all wars are bilateral and all or nothing (war stage is Schlieffen's dream).
 Then $m$s are data (strengths) and we only have to iterate on stages 2 and 3.
 I think try this for first cut.
+We could easily add gamma back.
+This setup would also potentially let us estimate strengths.

 Alternative model that preserves some of what I have now assumes that all troops return home to fight defensive wars...interpretation is a little more strained though I think.